-Romania: Monsson Group invested 200MEUR in RES energy sector14.
-July 2015. / SEE Energy News
+Romania: Monsson Group invested 200MEUR in RES energy sector, SEE Energy News

 Monsson Group has so far invested more than 200 million euros in the construction and operation of wind farms and photovoltaic plants, as it has been announced in this company.
 In the last two years, Monsson has expanded its activities in as much as 20 countries, with 500 employees.

 “After a delay, we decided to expand our powerful international renewable energy industry in Romania.
 The lack of new projects lead us to revising investment plans, which we redirected very quickly.
 The expansion process is supported on the Romanian part, because we are already sufficiently developed and involved in large energy projects, so that we are convinced that we can provide services of equal quality anywhere in the world“, said Sebastian Enache, business development manager in Monsson Group.